 In January 2012, Jessica was announced in the Australia Day Honours list, receiving an OAM (Order of Australia Medal) for services to sailing and being a role model for the youth of Australia.

-Sunstar are currently developing a film adaption of Jessica’s amazing story, scheduled to commence production in late 2018.
+Netflix are making a film adaption of Jessica’s amazing story, scheduled to commence production in 2021.

 Awards / Achievements